KEY STAGE 4

 The British government overhauled the grading system so GCSEs and IGCSEs are now awarded on a 1-9 scale.
 Grades 1-3 are considered level 1 and grades 4 and above are considered level 2 qualifications.
 Level 2 qualifications are an entry requirement for level 3 courses which include A-levels.

-The pastoral team at Key Stage 4 includes Mrs Olivia Mason (Assistant Head – Key Stage 4) and Mrs Jaime Legg (Key Stage 4 Leader).
+The pastoral team at Key Stage 4 includes Mrs Olivia Mason (Assistant Head – Key Stage 4) and Miss Shona Monaghan (Key Stage 4 Progress Leader).

 The IGCSE exams offered at Park House are slightly amended from the versions taken by students in the U.K.; they are slightly changed to better reflect the varied backgrounds of students at international high schools.